-The Meaning of Misogi: Izanagi’s Purification and the Path to Renewal
+Misogi: Izanagi’s Purification and the Living Path of Renewal

-Let us explore together the story of this god’s misogi — a sacred ritual of purification — and trace how this divine act has continued to live on, shaping Japanese thought and practice even to this day.
+Let us explore together the story of this sacred misogi, and trace how that ancient act continues to shape Japanese ideas and customs even today.

 The Birth of Misogi: Izanagi’s Purification